-For the sake of simplicity, I am going to refer to Eckhard Schnabel’s Chronology of Early Christian History that appears in the introduction to his commentary on Acts.
-In that chronology, Schnabel said Paul received Timothy on his team in 49-50 AD.
-This event occurs in Acts 16:1-3 when Paul picked up Timothy from Lystra.
-Schnabel said that Paul wrote 1 Timothy in 64-65 AD.
-For this date, Schnabel assumes that Paul had a first Roman imprisonment during which he wrote Ephesians, Colossians, Philippians, and Philemon.
-After the captivity described in Acts, Schnabel argues that Paul was released and had another period of ministry, during which time he wrote 1 Timothy and Titus.
+The dates here follow my Chronology of the New Testament.
+Click here to go to that blog post.
+In that chronology, Paul received Timothy on his team in 49-50 AD.
+This event occurred in Acts 16:1-3 when Paul picked up Timothy from Lystra.
+Then Paul wrote 1 Timothy in 64-65 AD.
+For this date, I assume that Paul had a first Roman imprisonment during which he wrote Ephesians, Colossians, Philippians, and Philemon.
+After the captivity described in Acts, Paul was released and had another period of ministry, during which time he wrote 1 Timothy and Titus.
 Then Paul was arrested again.
 During this second arrest, Paul wrote 2 Timothy shortly before his death.

 Therefore, for determining Timothy’s age, we can assume that he had been a companion of Paul for about fifteen years by the time Paul wrote 1 Timothy to him.

 Paull called Timothy a “youth” in 1 Timothy 4:12.
 We should ask ourselves what the Greek term for “youth” meant in the context of the ancient Roman world.
 The Greek term is neotes, which is a cognate of the Greek term neophyte.
 The only other times that that neotes occurs in the New Testament is in reference to the rich young ruler who claimed to follow God’s commands “from my youth” (Mark 10:20; Luke 18:21) and Paul who referred to “my manner of life from my youth” in his defense before Agrippa (Acts 26:4).

 Here are two clues from ancient texts that show how youth was understood in Roman times.